-The writer of Hebrews, systematically laid out Christ's superiority to prophets, priests, kings and angels.
-He details His preeminence over leaders like Moses, Aaron, Joshua and David.
-He demonstrated His superior priesthood and the sacrifice of Himself as greater than Old Testament offerings.
-He urged them not to fall into unbelief and faithlessness, like Israel's forefathers and warned against spiritual immaturity.
+The writer of Hebrews systematically lays out Christ's superiority to prophets, priests, kings, and angels.
+He details His preeminence over leaders like Moses, Aaron, Joshua, and David.
+He demonstrates His superior priesthood and the sacrifice of Himself as greater than Old Testament offerings.
+He urges them not to fall into unbelief and faithlessness, like Israel's forefathers and warns against spiritual immaturity.

-The author of Hebrews called them, and us, to consider the Person and Work of Jesus and warned against neglecting the gospel of grace; hardening our heart; reverting to spiritual infancy; falling away from the truth or treating the wonderful birthright we have in Christ, with disdain.
+The author of Hebrews calls them, and us, to consider the Person and Work of Jesus and warns against neglecting the gospel of grace, hardening our heart, reverting to spiritual infancy, falling away from the truth, or treating the wonderful birthright we have in Christ, with disdain.

 It is at the very end of the most glorious chapter on 'faith' that the writer explains to his readers why his long list of men and women of faith did not receive the promises God made them: "God has provided something better for us, so that apart from us - they would not be made perfect."